ryanallen/words-of-my-perfect-teacher/README.md

 The term [saṃsāra](#saṃsāra), the [wheel](#wheel) or round of existence, is used here to mean going round and round from one place to another in a circle, like a potter's [wheel](#wheel), or the [wheel](#wheel) of a water mill.
 When a fly is trapped in a closed jar, no matter where it flies it cannot get out.
 Likewise, whether we are born in the higher or [lower realms](#lower-realms), we are never outside [saṃsāra](#saṃsāra).
 The upper part of the jar is like the higher [realm](#realm)s of [gods](#gods) and men, and the lower part like the three unfortunate [realm](#realm)s.
 It is said that [saṃsāra](#saṃsāra) is a circle because we turn round and round, taking rebirth in one after another of the [six realms](#six-realms-of-existence) as a result of our own actions which, whether positive or negative, are tainted by [clinging](#clinging).

-We have been wandering since beginningless time in these samsaric worlds in which every being, without exception, has had relations of affection, enmity and indifference with every other being.
+We have been wandering since beginningless time in these saṃsāric worlds in which every being, without exception, has had relations of affection, enmity and indifference with every other being.
 Everyone has been everyone else's father and mother.
 In the [sūtras](#sūtra) it is said that if you wished to count back the generations of mothers in your family, saying, "She was my mother's mother; her mother was so and so..." and so on, using little pellets of earth as big as a juniper berry to count them, the whole earth would be used up before you had counted them all.
 As [Lord Nāgārjuna](#nāgārjuna) says:

 > We would run out of earth trying to count our mothers
 With balls of clay the size of juniper berries.